 Instructions

-- Sift the almond flour and powdered sugar into a bowl and mix to combine.
+- Sift the almond flour and powdered sugar into a bowl using a fine-mesh sieve and mix to combine.
 Sifting is crucial because you want to get rid of any larger pieces of almond.
+Then set it aside for later.

 - Beat the egg whites on high speed until foamy, then add espresso powder, salt, and cream of tartar.
 Mix for another minute then add the sugar.
 Beat for another 4-5 minutes or until stiff peaks form.